w3f/Grant-Milestone-Delivery/evaluations/social-recovery-wallet_3_takahser.md

 - during testing, there were a couple of bugs that were reported to the grantee
 - the grantee created tickets and fixed the bugs promptly
-- for deliverable 1-4 I'm currently waiting for the grantee to include the links

 ### Testing Guide Feedback